nickcat03/KSS-Practice/README.md

 ## How to patch:
 You may use [Lunar IPS](http://fusoya.eludevisibility.org/lips/) or [Floating IPS](https://www.romhacking.net/utilities/1040/) to patch the ROM using the stable patches.
 The patch is expecting a Japanese 1.0 ROM file.

-If you would rather use the patch in this repository, please follow below:

 1. Clone the repository (click the big green button at the top)
 2. Download [asar](https://github.com/RPGHacker/asar) and place it in the project folder.
 3. Place a Japanese 1.0 ROM of Kirby Super Star in the project folder, and name it "original.sfc".